strongloop/openshift-cartridge-strongloop/README.md

 You can now try out the LoopBack sample application running on OpenShift:

   View the LoopBack sample app at the indicated URL that looks like http://yourapp-<namespace>.rhcloud.com/.
-  View the LoopBack API explorer at http://yourapp-<namespace>.rhcloud.com/explorer.
+  View the LoopBack API explorer at http://yourapp-<namespace>.rhcloud.com/explorer/.
+  The default app with the buildpack is a basic loopback app without any user defined models or datasources.
+To add functionality to your app refer to Getting Started with LoopBack.

 ## Deploying your own application to OpenShift

-If you created your own LoopBack application, follow these steps to deploy the app on OpenShift.
+If you created your own LoopBack application, follow these steps to replace the default app and deploy your app on OpenShift.

 1. Add a start command to your package.json and commit it-